 Shoreham Beach Primary takes its responsibility to safeguard children extremely seriously and this school will train and empower all staff to recognise and respond effectively to protect a child who may be at risk of significant harm.
+All incidents and concerns are recorded on our electronic system CPOMS.

-1 Wherever the word "staff" is used, it covers ALL staff on site, including ancillary and supply staff, and volunteers working with children
+&lt;sup>1 Wherever the word "staff" is used, it covers ALL staff on site, including ancillary and supply staff, and volunteers working with children